christian-hawk/auth-tdd-client/README.md

 # Test-Auth-Client

-This client aims to be a reliable sclient build with BDD / TDD metologies to be used in auth testing.
+This client aims to be a reliable client build with BDD / TDD metologies to be used in auth testing.

 Flask based auth/identity app based on test-first, made to encourage and learn BDD and TDD.

 ## Authorization code flow / Protected Ressources